IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: screen}

-Accessing the `/actuator/metrics` endpoint displays a JSON formatted list of available metrics that looks something like the following:
+Access the `/actuator/metrics` endpoint to display a JSON formatted list of available metrics similar to the following output:
 ```
 $ curl -s localhost:8080/actuator/metrics | jq .
 {